DMASCoreDeclan/tic-tac-toe-js/README.md

 ![TicTacToe Favicon](assets/images/tic-tac-toe-white-100px.png)
 # Tic Tac Toe

 This application is a simple game of Tic Tac Toe.
-The application loads with the sound muted and has an unmute button to toggle the sound Off/On.
-The sounds are played when a user places an X or an O in a cell on the gameBoard.
+The application loads with the sound muted and has an unmute button to toggle the sound On/Off.
+The sounds are played when a user places an X or an O in a cell on the gameBoard and when the game is over.
 The sound is muted on initial load.

 An empty gameBoard is presented with 9 cells in a 3 x 3 grid.
 The cursor becomes a pointer when placed over the Mute/Unmute button, the cells in the grid and the restart button when it is presented.
 X always goes first.
 When X places his mark, the turn is switched to O.

 In order to indicate whose turn it is, the user is presented with an X or an O when they hover over an empty cell.
 If the cell is occupied, the hover is deactivated.
 When the application is loaded, it initialises with X being the first player and thus, an X hovers over all 9 cells until X places their mark.

-On touch screen devices, (devices without a pointer), the X/O hover works by pressing and holding the square you'd like to select, but the mark is not placed unles you press the cell briefly.
+On touch screen devices, (devices without a pointer), the X/O hover works by pressing and holding the cell you'd like to select, but the mark is not placed unles you press a cell briefly.

 The live link can be found here - [tic-tac-toe-js](https://dmascoredeclan.github.io/tic-tac-toe-js/)